- Greenville COC, (903) 455-1510, www.greenville-chamber.org

 Lake Tawakoni State Park

-From the intersection of US 80 and FM 47 in Willis Point, go north on FM 47 for 5.7 miles to FM 2475.
-Turn left (west) on FM 2475 and follow it north 4.0 miles to the park entrance.
+From the intersection of US 80 and FM 47 in Wills Point, go north on FM 47 for 5.7 miles to FM 2475.
+Turn left (west) on FM 2475 and follow it north 4 miles to the park entrance.

-Recently opened in 2002, this 376-acre state park offers a variety of activities and amenities, including 5.5 miles of trails and tent camping.
-Habitats include tallgrass prairie, post oak woodland, and lakeshore.
+This 376-acre state park offers a variety of activities and amenities, including 5.5 miles of trails and tent camping.
+Habitats include tallgrass prairie, post oak woodland and lakeshore.

 Look for birds such as Summer Tanager, Northern Oriole, Painted Bunting and Eastern Bluebird along the nature trail.
-Eastern Bluebirds have made good use of the 20 nest boxes erected within the park, and their offspring are plentiful.
-Look to the skies for Bald Eagle, Osprey, Crested Caracara, and Cooper's and Sharp-shinned Hawks.
-At the shoreline, look for Belted Kingfishers feeding and ducks such as Northern Shoveler, Pintail, American Widgeon, and Bufflehead.
-Guided night hikes expose visitors to the sounds of Barred Owl, Great Horned Owl and Chuck-will's-widow along with bellowing Bullfrogs.
+Look to the skies for Bald Eagle, Osprey, Crested Caracara and Cooper's and Sharp-shinned Hawks.
+At the shoreline, look for Belted Kingfishers feeding and ducks such as Northern Shoveler, Pintail, American Widgeon and Bufflehead.
+Guided night hikes expose visitors to the sounds of Barred and Great Horned Owls and Chuck-will's-widow along with bellowing bullfrogs.

 Wills Point Bluebird Trails

-From the intersection of FM 47 and FM 751 in Willis Point, go west on FM 751 for 0.9 miles to the Wilderness Trail entrance on the right.
-The Bluebird Trail spokes for miles from downtown Wills Point on every major roadway including FM 47, US Hwy 80, FM 2475, FM 751, Fm 2965, Hwy 64 and FM 3502.
+From the intersection of FM 47 and FM 751 in Wills Point, go west on FM 751 for 0.9 mile to the Wilderness Trail entrance on the right.
+The Bluebird Trail spokes for miles from downtown Wills Point on every major roadway including FM 47, US Hwy.
+80, FM 2475, FM 751, FM 2965, Hwy.
+64 and FM 3502.

-While driving along the trail, also watch for hawks, as well as Dickcissel, Scissor-tailed Flycatcher, Painted Bunting and American Kestrel along fence lines and utility lines.
-Along the way, stop at Tawakoni State Park and look for Barred Owl, Louisiana Waterthrush, Red-bellied and Downy Woodpecker, Red-eyed Vireo and Eastern Wood-Pewee along the wooded boardwalk trail.
+While driving along the trail, also watch for hawks, Dickcissel, Scissor-tailed Flycatcher, Painted Bunting and American Kestrel along fence lines and utility lines.